Tendinopathy is a broadly defined as a painful condition occurring in and around tendons in response to overuse or under-preparation.

 What does this mean?

-- Higher intensity using external loads versus bodyweight alone appears to better.
+- Higher intensity using external loads versus bodyweight alone appears to be better.

-- Frequencies spread across the week with off days appears to be better than every day or multiple times per day.
+- Frequencies spread across the week with off days appear to be better than every day or multiple times per day.

 - Effect of volume was unclear, given that majority of studies used similar volume of 3x15.